RobBatchCoder/Robs-cafe/README.md

 ### Typography

 Italiana was used throughout with a backup of sans-serif.
-It was chosen because it relates tot he Italian selection of the restaurant.
+It was chosen because it relates to ehe Italian style and menu selection of the restaurant.

 ### Imagery